 Luxury ($180 NZD and up): – Chalet Eiger (see detailed description below).
 My second luxury recommendation is Acacia Heights Gardens.
-This high-quality bed and breakfast awaits you with a hot tub, awesome seating area and a great continental breakfast.
+This high-quality bed and breakfast has a hot tub, an awesome seating area and a great continental breakfast.

 In Taupo I stayed in a charming lodge called Chalet Eiger.
-It was one of those places that adds up to your impression of the city!
+It was one of those places that ehances your impression of the city!

 The chalet is located in a secluded place just 8 minutes away by car from Taupo center.
 It offers a fantastic view over Taupo Lake!

 The chalet is tiny and intimate, it only has four rooms and each of them is stylish and spacious.
-Nice music will follow you everywhere in the room and common area (unless you decide to switch it off, of course).
+Nice music will follow you everywhere in the rooms and common areas (unless you decide to switch it off, of course).
 Each room is equipped with everything you might need – hairdryer, iron, TV, unlimited Wi-Fi.

 Once checked in, you will find a complimentary bottle of New Zealand wine, fruits and a cheese platter waiting for you on the table.

-A small life hack if you decide to stay here – I recommend booking a room with Jacuzzi – it has the same price as the other rooms!
+A small life hack if you decide to stay here – I recommend booking a room with Jacuzzi – it is the same price as the other rooms!